Get in touch with Investec and benefit from competitive, bespoke finance at up to prime minus 1%.

 Watch video

-Marius Roberts, respected motoring expert, well-known television presenter, and self-confessed straight shooter, shares what the sales brochure doesn’t tell you.
+Marius Roberts, respected motoring expert, well-known television presenter, and self-confessed straight shooter, shares what the sales brochure doesn’t tell you, and how to prepare for some of the hidden costs when buying a car in South Africa.

 “There are many pitfalls,” Marius states.
 “I think the onus is on each of us to be more educated.
 Be aware of all of our available buying and purchasing options and obviously be aware of things that could potentially trip you up.”